Alfresco/alfresco-ng2-components/docs/user-guide/search-configuration-guide.md

 }
 ```

-Note: Widget setting can be controlled by passing `settings` as part the config. i.e
+Note: `settings` property used to control UI actions and interaction. i.e

 ```json
 {